The Big Picture On Alternative Housing:

 And ditch your assumptions about costs.
 Boats can offer extremely affordable housing with low energy costs, your own built-in outdoor space, and plenty of mobility.

-It’s gorgeous, boasting solar panels for electricity, a rainwater reclamation system for running water, and a propane-powered on-the-fly hot water heater.
+It boasts solar panels for electricity, a rainwater reclamation system for running water, and a propane-powered on-the-fly water heater.

-For heat, a pellet stove or wood-burning stove works wonders, and are cheap to buy and install.
+For heat, a pellet stove or wood-burning stove works wonders and is cheap to buy and install.

 Prefab cabins offer affordable, self-sufficient green housing options with low environmental impact.

-Yurts originated with the nomadic tribes of Central Asia, as round, dome-like tents.
-Today, people often use them for “glamping,” and they run the gamut from spare and easy to move to luxurious and semi-permanent.
+Yurts originated with the nomadic tribes of Central Asia as round, dome-like tents.
+Today, people often use them for “glamping,” and they range from spare and easy to move to luxurious and semi-permanent.

 You can buy comfortable, high-end yurt kits online for between $5,000 – $10,000, with the glaring addendum that “some assembly is required.”
 Note that yurts tend not to have electrical wiring or plumbing, so people typically use composting toilets with them.